-Definition 1.1 (Networks as graphs) A graph is an ordered pair \(G = (V, E)\), where \(V\) is the set of vertices or nodes and \(E \subseteq V \times V\) is the set of edges between nodes.
+Definition 1.1 (Graphs) A graph is an ordered pair \(G = (V, E)\), where \(V\) is the set of vertices or nodes and \(E \subseteq V \times V\) a set of edges between nodes.
+We typically use \(n = |V|\) to describe the number of vertices and \(m = |E|\) to describe the number of edges.

 Figure 1.1: This is a famous graph called the Zachary Karate Club Network from Zachary (1977).